 The idiom wet one’s whistle may be older than you think, over six hundred years.
-An idiom is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the definition of wet one’s whistle, where it came from and some examples of its use in sentences.

 To wet one’s whistle means to drink something.
 In this expression, the word whistle is a slang term for one’s mouth and throat.
 It is a well-known fact that it is impossible to whistle when one’s mouth is too dry.
 The term wet one’s whistle is found in the Reeve’s story in the Canterbury Tales, written by Chaucer: “So was hir joly whistle wel y-wet.”
 However, it is safe to assume that the term is older than this.
 The origin story of the term wet one’s whistle which involves a whistle embedded in a pub cup, which was blown when the cup was empty, is entirely apocryphal.